amitxv/PC-Tuning/docs/post-install.md

 - Boot into Ventoy on your USB in BIOS and select the Linux ISO

 - Open file explorer which is pinned to the taskbar and navigate to the volume Windows is installed on.
-You can identify this by finding the volume that has the ``win-debloat.sh`` script in
+You can identify this by finding the volume where the ``win-debloat.sh`` is located

 - Right-click an empty space and select ``Open in Terminal`` to open a terminal window in the current directory.
 Use the command below to run the script